juji-io/symspell-clj/README.md

 [![cljdoc badge](https://cljdoc.org/badge/org.clojars.huahaiy/symspell-clj)](https://cljdoc.org/d/org.clojars.huahaiy/symspell-clj)

-SymSpell spell checker in Clojure.
+SymSpell spell checker for Clojure.

+SymSpell works by generating delete-only candidates and indexing them, so the searching and fuzzy matching are extremely fast.

 This is based on a [Java port](https://github.com/rxp90/jsymspell) of the [SymSpell](https://github.com/wolfgarbe/SymSpell) spell checker.
+A few convenient functions are also provided.

 ## Usage